Tunneling nanotube: Nanomedicine

+TNT-like structures

+While TNT-like structures are all made of cytoskeletal cellular protrusions, their fundamental difference with TNTs is in the connection between two cells.
+TNT-like structures do not share intracellular contents such as ions or small molecules between connected cells–a feature that is present in both open ended and closed ended TNTs.

-A structure called a cytoneme enables exchanges between signaling centers.
-Cytonemes, however, do not always connect two cells and can act solely as environmental sensors.
+A TNT-like structure called a cytoneme enables exchanges between signaling centers.
+The formation of cytonemes towards a FGF homolog gradient has been observed, suggesting that chemotactic controls may also induce the formation of TNT-like structures.
+Cytonemes, however, do not always connect the membrane two cells and can act solely as environmental sensors.

 Plasmodesmata have been identified as functional channels interconnecting plant cells, and stromules interconnect plastids.

 Myopodia are actin-rich cytoplasmic extensions which have been observed in embryonic Drosophila.
 Similar structures have been observed in Xenopus and mouse models.
 Actin-containing cellular protrusions dubbed "streamers" have been observed in cultured B cells.

 Vesicular transport in membrane nanotubes has been modeled utilizing a continuum approach.
 A variety of synthetic nanotubes, based on stacking of cyclic peptides and other cyclic molecules, have been investigated.